 Figure 6 (b) shows the results of the GSAT test.
-First, we see that the GSAT values correlates with the entropy values shown in Figure 6 (a) (except DEFP).
+First, we see that the GSAT values correlate with the entropy values shown in Figure 6 (a) (except DEFP).
 Higher entropy corresponds to a larger value of GSAT.
 This implies that both entropy and GSAT are useful metrics to measure the randomness in network traffic.
 The only exception is DEFP.
 Since DEFP converges some traffic together to form hot spots, it results in less entropy compared to DFP.
 However, those hot spots make it more difficult for an adversary to locate the base station using a GSAT search algorithm.
+This is evident from the higher values of GSAT in DEFP.

 The activity range of an adversary also impacts the GSAT value.
 If the activity range is larger, the corresponding GSAT value is smaller.
 This implies that the adversary can find the base station in less number of hops.
-Also, we notice that anti-traffic analysis techniques significantly increase the number of steps an adversary has to take to locate the base station.
+Also, we observe that anti-traffic analysis techniques significantly increase the number of steps an adversary has to take to locate the base station.
 For example, she can discover the base station area in 34 steps in SP (activity range 3×3), and 653 steps in DEFP, which is about 19 times more.
-Notice that the number of steps needed in broadcast method is only about 1.5 times the number of steps needed in DEFP approach.
-On the other hand, broadcast costs (number of messages) about 70 times more than DEFP.
-Even when the activity range of the adversary is large (9×9) , our antitraffic analysis techniques significantly increase the number of hops an adversary has to take to locate the base station area
+Notice that the number of search steps required when DEFP is applied as a countermeasure (about 600 in 3x3 monitoring) is within about two-thirds of the number of search steps required when broadcast flooding is used as a defense (about 900).
+Even when the activity range of the adversary is large (9×9) , our anti-traffic analysis techniques significantly increase the number of hops an adversary has to take to locate the base station area.